Love Pains: Background

 "Love Pains" is the fourth and final single from American singer and actress Liza Minnelli's ninth album, Results (1989).
 It was released in the UK in February 1990 by Epic Records.
 The track was produced by the Pet Shop Boys and Julian Mendelsohn.
-The single's B-side is Liza's take on the Pet Shop Boys single "Rent", which also features on Results.
+The single's B-side is Minnelli's take on the Pet Shop Boys single "Rent", which also features on Results.